Skip to main content

 After saving your colors, you can preview them instantly on the same page.

-1. Scroll down to the Embed options section.
+1. Open the Embed options tab.

 3. Check that buttons, links, and text all look right in the preview.